pedrohsmaia/datablood/README.md

 - Install command to be `yarn set version berry && yarn install`
 - Build command: leave default setting
 - Output dir: leave default setting

+## Using With Expo Application Services (EAS)

+EAS has already been configured for you, but you still need to do the following:

+- `npm install --global eas-cli`
+- `cd apps/expo`
+- `eas build` - This will also add your EAS project ID to app.json